tamulibarts/cla-workstation-order/README.md

     <em>-Liberal Arts IT</em>
   </p>
   <p><em>This email was sent from an unmonitored email address.
 Please do not reply to this email.</em></p>

+[Emails]
+1. Order placed: email user who placed the order with "order in progress email" and the IT rep assigned to the order "order in need of attention email"
+2. IT Rep checks their "Confirmed" checkbox and saves the order.
+If business approval needed: email department's business admin for the program
+3. Business office checks their "Confirmed" box and is required to enter the account code in the following format (02-CLLA-123456-12345); email Logistics "order in need of attention email"
+4. IT Rep checks their "Confirmed" checkbox and saves the order.
+If business approval not needed: email logistics "order in need of attention email"
+5. IT Logistics checks their "Confirmed" checkbox and user is emailed with "order approval completed email"
+6. Lets discuss the returned options when you are ready....
+I would ideally like to change it up.